 Traveling solo can be a rich and rewarding experience …. once you leave the airport.
-Navigating the airport to catch a flight to your destination is the key to mastering traveling on your own.
+Navigating the airport to catch your flight on time is the key to mastering traveling on your own.

 Here’s some small adjustments I’ve made to ease the stress of getting through the airport when I’m traveling solo!

 Before You Head to the Airport:

 - Download any travel apps such as GateGuru so you can quickly and easily get flight updates on your phone

 - Make lists of what to pack and keep it light so you’re not wheeling heavy luggage